 [Section 20 amended: No. 20 of 2000 s.
 31; No. 77 of 2006 Sch.
 1 cl.
 3(3).]

+20A.
+Giving notices and other documents electronically

+(1) A notice or other document required or permitted under this Act to be given to a person may be given to the person by emailing it to an email address —

+(a) provided by the person; or

+(b) appearing on recent correspondence addressed by or on behalf of the person to the Commission or a producers’ committee; or

+(c) otherwise notified to the Commission or a producers’ committee, or published by the person.

+(2) This section is in addition to the Interpretation Act 1984 section 76.

+[Section 20A inserted: No. 11 of 2021 s.
+28.]

 21. Authentication

 Every summons, process, order, notice, statement or advertisement requiring authentication by the Commission may be authenticated without the seal of the Commission if signed by —